In surprise move, Singapore tightens monetary policy on inflation risks | Business

 The Monetary Authority of Singapore (MAS), which manages monetary policy through exchange rate settings, said it would slightly raise the rate of appreciation of its policy band.
 The width of the band, known as the Nominal Effective Exchange Rate, or S$NEER, and the level at which it is centered will be unchanged.

-The MAS last surprised with an off-cycle move in January 2015 when it eased its policy after a collapse in global oil prices.
+The MAS, which typically holds scheduled policy reviews twice a year, once in April and then in October, was last surprised with an off-cycle move in January 2015 when it eased its policy after a collapse in global oil prices.
 Last year, many Asia-Pacific economies largely shrugged off inflationary threats that had rattled policymakers in Europe and the United States but that thinking now appears to be shifting.

-Australia's core inflation flew to its fastest annual pace https://www.reuters.com/markets/rates-bonds/australian-inflation-surges-q4-market-bays-rate-hikes-2022-01-25 since 2014 in the December quarter, data showed on Tuesday, challenging the central bank's benign interest rate outlook.
-In Japan, a country renowned for its stubbornly tepid price growth, policymakers have also acknowledged creeping inflation pressures https://www.reuters.com/markets/asia/japans-dec-consumer-inflation-hovers-near-2-year-high-2022-01-20.
+Australia's core inflation flew to its fastest annual pace since 2014 in the December quarter, data showed on Tuesday, challenging the central bank's benign interest rate outlook.
+In Japan, a country renowned for its stubbornly tepid price growth, policymakers have also acknowledged creeping inflation pressures.

+Elsewhere, investors expect the U.S. Federal Reserve to raise its benchmark interest rate in March with the central bank likely to step up its rhetoric against inflation at its meeting this week.
+Singapore's policy move comes just a day after data showed core inflation in the city-state climbed in December by the fastest pace in nearly eight years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)